SCHOOL DISTRICT #60 (Peace River North)

 School District # 60 will provide a safe, welcoming, and inclusive learning environment free from, discrimination, assault, bullying and harassment.

 Students, employees, and the general public must feel physically, psychologically, and emotionally safe in all district/school activities.
-Discrimination, assault, bullying, or harassment in any form against others on the basis of appearance, capacity, disability, color, ethnicity, religion, real/or perceived sexual orientation, transgender, transsexual, or any other reason set out in the Human Rights Code of British Columbia is not acceptable.
+Discrimination, assault, bullying, or harassment in any form against others on the basis of race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression; and age is not acceptable.
 The board will encourage its employees to “work actively” with students and the community to accomplish this goal.

 District Student Code of Conduct